 Substation Automation Systems (SAS) are widely used for the purpose of control, protection, monitoring, communication etc. in the substation to improve the reliability of the power supply [1].
-SAS using IT such as Ethernet LAN has recently become more common although hardwired control has been used in the past in earlier versions of SAS utilising simple communication methods [2][3].
-Moreover, IEC 61850 which is the international standard for communications within substations has been published [4], and the application of SAS based on IEC 61850 is increasing [5][6].
-Furthermore, the method to transmit the current and voltage data at the process level using a network has been developed and examined [7][8][9].
+The monitored and recorded information also can be integrated and used for such power system control applications as shown for example in references [2][3][4].
+SAS using IT such as Ethernet LAN has recently become more common although hardwired control has been used in the past in earlier versions of SAS utilising simple communication methods [5][6].
+Moreover, IEC 61850 which is the international standard for communications within substations has been published [7], and the application of SAS based on IEC 61850 is increasing [8][9].
+Furthermore, the method to transmit the current and voltage data at the process level using a network has been developed and examined [10][11][12].
 In addition the process bus has been standardized within IEC 61850.

 However, it is necessary to select each component and the configuration of the SAS from the viewpoint of dependability so that the dependability of the SAS, i.e. reliability, availability, and serviceability may have a very big impact on the stability of the power supply in the electric power transmission and distribution systems.
 It is common to use various levels of redundancy within the equipment and the network used in a SAS to improve dependability.
 Moreover, it is often necessary to have sufficient level of redundancy in very important substations to achieve a high level of dependability, because the level of redundancy implemented is usually decided based upon the trade-off between the importance of the substation in the power transmission network and the available budget.
-Since users such as electric power utilities and SAS manufacturers are interested in the dependability of SAS, various considerations on the dependability of SAS have been performed [10][11][12].
+Since users such as electric power utilities and SAS manufacturers are interested in the dependability of SAS, various considerations on the dependability of SAS have been performed [13][14][15][16].

 The main objective of recently published standard, IEC 61850 is to facilitate interoperability and it aims to enable logical configuration of the SAS by connecting various types of equipment from different vendors through an Ethernet LAN.
 However, the current version of IEC 61850 does not standardise the redundant configuration.
 Therefore each manufacturer uses different measures to realise the redundancy which results in different dependability levels and hence difficulty in ensuring interoperability.
-It is also a very important requirement to maintain interoperability between different manufacturers, different generations of equipment even from the same manufacturer, to enable easy configuration based on a technology and to achieve better common cost/performance.
+It is also a very important requirement to maintain interoperability between different manufacturers, different generations of equipment even from the same manufacturer, to enable easy configuration based on a technology and achieve common to better cost/performance.